therooler/piqmc/README.md

 ```bash
 python setup.py install
 ```
 to install the `piqmc` module.
-The installation takes less than one minute with a typical CPU.
+The installation takes less than one minute with a typical CPU if the dependencies are available.

 To test multiple experimental setups use the command line interface
 ```bash